phossa/phossa-di/README.md

   ```

-  Or you may combine these two files into one `definition.php`,
+  Or you may combine these files into one `definition.php`,

   ```php
   <?php